riddhi6/rsp-final/README.md

 # Ackermann Localization Simulation
 Mobile robot navigation simulation with an Ackermann-drive RC car.

+## Members
+* Pranav Bajaj pbajaj8
+* Riddhi Gopal rgopal3

 ## Description
 This project provides a simulation in Gazebo of mobile robot localization with an Ackermann-drive based RC Car (RedCat Rampage).
 As opposed to differential drive, Ackermann cars are controlled using steering angle and rear wheel velocity.
 The front axle of an Ackermann car is positioned by a servo through a series of linkages to set the steering angle of the car.
 The wheels on the rear axle are actuated by a motor to set wheel velocity.

 <img src="https://www.researchgate.net/profile/Jiri-Krejsa/publication/224184352/figure/fig2/AS:302837121732616@1449213404660/Ackermann-steering-principle.png" alt="Ackermann Drive" width="400"/>

+## Deliverables
+Simulation
+* Simulation of Ackermann RC Car model in a maze environment with Kalman Filter enabled localization that can be controlled by setting velocity via keyboard
+* Simulation Ackermann RC Car Model that follows a specific object detected by its camera

+Hardware
+* Remote desktop controlled Ackermann RC Car with Kalman Filter enabled localization [NON FUNCTIONING]

 ## System Requirements